maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 ### Testing Improvements

+* Complete support for [JUnit 5](http://junit.org/junit5/)'s _Jupiter_ programming model in in the Spring TestContext Framework.
+  * `SpringExtension`: an implementation of multiple extension APIs from JUnit Jupiter that provides full support for the existing feature set of the Spring TestContext Framework.
+  This support is enabled via `@ExtendWith(SpringExtension.class)`.
+  * `@SpringJUnitConfig`: a composed annotation that combines `@ExtendWith(SpringExtension.class)` from JUnit Jupiter with `@ContextConfiguration` from the Spring TestContext Framework.
+  * `@SpringJUnitWebConfig`: a composed annotation that combines `@ExtendWith(SpringExtension.class)` from JUnit Jupiter with `@ContextConfiguration` and `@WebAppConfiguration` from the Spring TestContext Framework.

 ----
 # What's New in Spring Framework 4.x
 The "What's New" guide for Spring Framework 4.x is available in the [Spring Framework 4.3.x reference manual](http://docs.spring.io/spring/docs/4.3.x/spring-framework-reference/htmlsingle/#spring-whats-new).